Waldleufer/EditBox/README.md

 # ![](pm.eclipse.editbox/icons/editbox.png) TRC Overlay Eclipse plugin

-EditBox is using background colors to visualize requirements at sourcecode level.
+TRCOverlay is using background colors to visualize requirements at sourcecode level.

 This Projekt was part of my Bachelor Thesis.